Jason Todd: "A Death in the Family"

 O'Neil would later repeat the claim with further specifics: "I heard it was a lawyer who was using a Macintosh and lived in California—I obviously don't have hard information on this, but I heard someone out there programmed his computer to dial it every couple of minutes, and since there was only about 65 votes that made the difference if that story is true, that guy, that guy killed Jason Todd!"

 Despite the poll results, O'Neil noted, "We did the deed, and we got a blast of hate mail and a blast of negative commentary in the press."
 A few comics creators voiced their displeasure at the event.
 Writer/artist Frank Miller, who had worked on Batman: The Dark Knight Returns and Batman: Year One, said, "To me, the whole killing of Robin thing was probably the ugliest thing I've seen in comics, and the most cynical."
 However, DC stood behind the outcome of the poll.
 O'Neil was quoted on the back cover of A Death in the Family trade paperback collecting the story with Todd's death as saying, "It would be a really sleazy stunt to bring him back."
 O'Neil would later regret his comment.

 There was a degree of discontinuity between the Batman and Detective Comics titles with regards to the portrayal of Jason.
-A lot of adventures occurred post-Crisis which fit with the circus acrobat era and in some cases ran simultaneously in Detective as the street kid origin was being laid out in Batman.
-This led to a blackout of almost any Robin appearances in Detective.
+A lot of adventures occurred post-Crisis which fit with the circus acrobat era and in some cases ran simultaneously in Detective Comics as the street kid origin was being laid out in Batman.
+This led to a blackout of almost any Robin appearances in Detective Comics.
 This became especially apparent after his death.
 Eleven months passed between Jason's death in Batman #428 and the first mention of his passing in Detective Comics #606.

 In 1989, Denny O'Neil, Marv Wolfman, and Pat Broderick would introduce Tim Drake as the third Robin.
 Mindful of the poor reception Jason received from readers, O'Neil arranged for a more nuanced introduction in which Tim first introduced himself to Dick Grayson and impressed the former Robin with his skills, and was revealed to share a history with Grayson.
 Batman himself would slowly grow to accept Tim as his new partner, although the memory of Jason would play a heavy part in how Batman trained Tim in the months building up to his official appearance as Robin.